grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 ### Procedure Installation Display

 > [!IMPORTANT]
-> Verify the battery’s condition prior to beginning the installation of the display.
+> Verify the battery’s condition before beginning the installation of the display.
 Devices exhibiting battery issues as outlined in the [Lithium-Ion Battery Inspection](surface-repair-safety-guidelines.md#lithium-ion-battery-inspection) section of the safety guidelines require whole device replacement.

 > [!IMPORTANT]
 > Leave the protective cling on the new display during all installation steps to prevent damage to the display panel.

 > [!IMPORTANT]
-> Carefully inspect all internal areas of the enclosure for any loose foreign objects prior to installing the display.
+> Carefully inspect all internal areas of the enclosure for any loose foreign objects before installing the display.

 1.  **Inspect Antenna Deck for Damage** – Check the Left and Right Antenna Deck for any “peel-off” damage using the images below for